 In other systems, the loop-mediated isothermal amplification (LAMP) method of heating a sample takes place atop a small heating block that creates a single, uniform temperature inside a device.
 SpinDx uses a tiny infrared heat emitter that hovers at the top of the device, targeting the part of the spinning disc performing the test and nowhere else.

 Being able to control the heat flow allows for different temperature zones inside SpinDx, enabling the simultaneous nucleic acid and protein tests.
 Nucleic acid tests require a temperature that would ordinarily destroy a sample’s proteins.

 With its new capabilities, SpinDx has the potential to improve diagnostic problems in settings around the world, and not just for humans.

 Phaneuf described a highly contagious virus ravaging goats and sheep in parts of the world where those animals are central to peoples’ livelihoods.
 These communities often don’t have access to a laboratory, but this tool could quickly diagnose their animals and allow for proper treatment.

-Sandia is also using the technology for research into applications as diverse as bioenergy and chemical warfare detection.
-In the former case, scientists are using SpinDx to search for predators that could cause the crash of algae being cultivated for biofuels and renewable chemicals.
+Sandia is also using the technology for research into bioenergy applications.
+Scientists are using SpinDx to search for predators that could cause the crash of algae being cultivated for biofuels and renewable chemicals.